 Depending on the indicator context, this text can provide information at country level or, if this is not relevant, at some other level, e.g. sectoral, regional level.

-This text interprets the data represented in the chart, rather than describing results, i.e. it provides explanations for some of the results.
+This text interprets the data represented in the chart rather than describing results, i.e. it provides explanations for some of the results.

 The text related to progress at this level does not have to be comprehensive.